Cook, Learn, and Share to Fight Hunger.

 Homemade, Fresh, or Dried Pasta?

-• While both fresh and dried pasta have their merits, the ultimate pasta experience often comes down to freshness.
+• While both fresh and dried versions have their merits, the ultimate pasta experience often comes down to freshness.

-• Fresh pasta, whether homemade or store-bought, boasts a delicate texture and richer flavor that simply can’t be replicated by its dried counterpart.
+• Fresh version, whether homemade or store-bought, boasts a delicate texture and richer flavor that simply can’t be replicated by its dried counterpart.

-• Although making pasta from scratch requires a bit of a learning curve, mastering the technique reveals that it’s neither difficult nor overly time-consuming.
+• Although making it from scratch requires a bit of a learning curve, mastering the technique reveals that it’s neither difficult nor overly time-consuming.

 • If you’re short on time, purchasing fresh pasta is the next best thing.